Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 * Zero or more `moov/pssh` "Protection System Specific Header" boxes ([[!MPEGCENC]] 8.1) which provide [=DRM system=] initialization data in [=DRM system=] specific format.
 This usage is deprecated in favor of providing this data in the MPD.
 If both are present, the value in the MPD is used.
 See [[#CPS-mpd-drm-config]].
 * Exactly one `moov/trak/mdia/minf/stbl/stsd/sinf/schm` "Scheme Type" box ([[!ISOBMFF]] 8.12.5) identifying the [=protection scheme=].
 See [[!MPEGCENC]] section 4.
 * Exactly one `moov/trak/mdia/minf/stbl/stsd/sinf/schi/tenc` "Track Encryption" box ([[!MPEGCENC]] 8.2) which contains default encryption parameters for samples.
-These default parameters may be overridden in media segments (see below)
+These default parameters may be overridden in media segments (see below).

 DASH media segments are composed of one or more CMAF fragments, where each CMAF fragment contains: